jerhon/hs-dependency-injection-source-generators/README.md

 If I can figure out the problem above, there are several todos:
 * Cleanup - this was a try it out kind of project, and the code base could be a little cleaner
-* Need to copy namespaces over for parameters that are used in the generated files.
-If a parameter comes from another namespace a using directive is required.
-* Need to deal with namespaces on the factory classes to match the class better.
-  * deal with nested classes
-  * deal with nested namespaces
-* Potentially use the semantic model as a better substitute for the direct syntax tree.
 * Add a LOT more tests.
 * Add errors around situations where the syntax is not supported.